What Is a Safety Mat?

 Typical Use

-Q5: What is the difference between active and passive safety edges?
+Q4: What is the difference between a safety mat and a pressure-sensitive mat?

 Authority Statement